gax1985/NSCC/NSCC/Untitled/Untitled 1/Untitled.md

 ## Changing Hearts and Minds
 causes a ripple effect of doubt :

-1. **Concern Puppets** : Intended to pose as true believers but occassionally raise concerns to instill doubt
+1. **Concern Puppets** : Intended to pose as true believers but occasionally raise concerns to instill doubt
-2. Strawman Puppet -> pose as true believers but their arguements are foolish and easily disputed.
+2. Strawman Puppet -> pose as true believers but their arguments are foolish and easily disputed.
 Used to discredit rational ideas
 3. Meat Puppet : engage in **Astro-Turfing** to create a widely-held belief.
 4. Product/Company/Self-Promotion
 5. Review/Comments/Rating Systems -> Similar language.
 Used to raise the rating.